THE SAFETY CATCH

 "an extraordinary piece of theatre" alaninbelfast.com

-Writer Nick Snow adds: “Unusually, I can carbon date exactly when this idea came along.
-I was chatting to a couple of actors about playing Shakespeare while we hung around on a film set in Ireland.
+Writer Nick Snow adds: “Hanging around a film set in Ireland, I was chatting to a couple of actors about playing Shakespeare.
 Somehow, the conversation turned to the then very recent death of William Dunlop and we agreed that the Dunlop family saga was a story of truly Shakespearean proportions.
-As a massive bike racing fan, I couldn’t shake the idea that it was a story worthy of the stage – then the pandemic came along and the theme of Risk versus Reward was irresistible, as exemplified in extreme form through the sheer passion for life intertwined with the very real risk of death that is road racing.”
+As a biker and bike racing fan, I couldn’t shake the idea that it was a story worthy of the stage – then the pandemic came along and the theme of Risk versus Reward was irresistible, as exemplified in extreme form through the sheer passion for life intertwined with the very real risk of death that is road racing.”

 THE SAFETY CATCH IN MCN: MOTORCYCLENEWS